-Choosing the Correct Mounting Option for Your Hydraulic Cylinder
+Choosing the Correct Mounting Type for Your Hydraulic Cylinder

-Space constraints also play a part in deciding what type of mount should be used.
-People tend to gravitate toward the very common mounting configuration of a clevis or single lug.
-Although these are a good mounts and can be the most economical, they also consume the most amount of space in terms of length.
-If space is tight, a different mount might be a better consideration.
+Space constraints are a huge part of deciding what type of mount to choose.
+People tend to gravitate towards clevis or single lug mounting types.
+Although these are a good, economical cylinder mount, they also consume the most space in terms of length.
+If space is tight, you should consider a more compact mount style.

-Another aspect that must be considered is the effect on the cylinder column load.
-Applications with long strokes utilizing typical pin mounts will not provide the required column load strength to prevent the cylinder from buckling.
-There are several styles that can be used in this situation.
-Trunnion, flange and foot mounts are just a few options.
-In many cases moving the mount from the base of the barrel to the front of the barrel can be the difference in providing the column strength required for the application.
+Applications with long strokes and using typical pin mounts will not provide enough column load strength to prevent the cylinder from buckling.
+Several cylinder mounting types can be used in this situation, including trunnion, flange, and foot mounts.
+Moving the mount from the barrel base to the front can also provide the column strength required for the application.

-When you’re choosing the proper mounting system for your hydraulic cylinders, don’t limit yourself to what’s available in a catalog.
-Custom mounting arrangements are available for your application-specific cylinder, and Hydraulic Cylinders, Inc. will help you find exactly the right mount for your purpose built cylinder.
+When choosing the proper mounting types for hydraulic cylinders, don’t limit yourself to what’s available in a catalog.
+Ask the experts at Hydraulic Cylinders, Inc. about custom mounting types to reduce cylinder failure.